Skip to main content.

 All chief residents attend the American Academy of Otolaryngology-Head and Neck Surgery Annual Meeting in the fall and are the guests of honor at the departmental Graduation dinner in June.

 Our faculty are dedicated to the academic development and mentorship of our residents.
 It is our goal to give residents a comprehensive experience in all areas of the specialty in order for residents to become independent and knowledgeable clinicians and surgeons.
 Residents are given significant, but well-supervised latitude in the management of both clinical and operative cases.
-Clinical, teaching, and research, activities are closely monitored by OTOHNS faculty with residents gaining increasing responsibility according to training level and capability.
+Clinical, teaching, and research activities are closely monitored by OTOHNS faculty with residents gaining increasing responsibility according to training level and capability.

 Resident performance on the American Board of Otolaryngology in-training examination is used along with the above evaluations in the overall assessment of individual residents.
 The annual in-training examination helps to show how successfully each resident has integrated material from the curriculum.
 A high level of performance on this exam is expected from residents.
 Performance on this test is predictive of ultimate resident performance on the American Board of Otolaryngology Certification Examination.
-At the end of the residency, the Chairman and/or Program Director perform exit interviews of all outgoing residents.
+At the end of the residency, the Chair and/or Program Director perform exit interviews of all outgoing residents.

 All residents (PGY-1 through PGY-5) participate in an educational program based on the American Board of Otolaryngology (ABO) Curriculum and the Accreditation Council of Graduate Medical Education (ACGME) Core Competency Curriculum.